pepstock-org/Charba/readme.md

   * add `getBaseType` to `IsChart` interface in order to get the base chart type which if is a `ControllerType` is the chart type extension or chart type itself.
   * add checking into `ControllerType` do not override existing chart types by its name.
   * add checking when a plugin has been added:
-     * if plugin id is already loaded in the chart, it overrides the current one
+     * if plugin id is already loaded in the chart, it overrides the current one.
-     * if plugin id is already loaded in the default global plugins, it will be removed from chart instance
+     * if plugin id is already loaded in the default global plugins, it will be removed from chart instance .
   * add `charba` prefix to all plugins provided out of the box by **Charba**
+  * change `updateOptions` method name of `IsChart` interface into `reconfigure`.

 License
 -------